eronnen/ChessBlocker/README.md

 * If limiting to more than 20 games a day, fetching games from lichess can take more time since they limit the speed to 20 games per second.

 ## TODO
-- [ ] Show number of games in popup
 - [ ] Prettier settings page UI
 - [ ] Prettier limit page UI
 - [ ] Prettier popup